-- Baccalaureate degree in business administration, a discipline area of business administration such as accounting or finance, or in a quantitative field such as mathematics, economics, physics, engineering, statistics or the sciences from a regionally accredited institution
+- Baccalaureate degree in business administration, a discipline area of business administration such as accounting or finance, or in a quantitative field such as mathematics, economics, physics, engineering or statistics from a regionally accredited institution

 - Minimum GMAT score of 550; or minimum GRE score of 155 on Quantitative Reasoning and 154 on Verbal Reasoning

 - Overall undergraduate GPA of 2.75, with a 3.0 major GPA (on a 4.0 scale)

 - Three letters of recommendation from professors or employers

 Before progressing to the core courses of the program, students should possess a solid foundation in finance and accounting as comprised by the following set of courses:

 - BA 6000: Introduction to Accounting and Financial Reporting (2 credits)